-The urgent motion for an injunction should be granted to permit the full appellate review that escaped this Court in Rice.
+The urgent application for an injunction pending appeal should be granted to permit the full appellate review that escaped the courts in Rice.
 Justice requires such review, lest the residents of Hawaii again face irreparable harm.

 II.
 This Case Presents the Same Issue That Escaped Full Appellate Review in Rice v.
 Cayetano.